LOADING ...

 they get that big, God gives them little feet so

-that they could walk easier.
+that they walk around easier.
 And when they get

 you.